wfauriat/BayesArgMapping/tests/PROBABILITY_QUERY_TEST_SCENARIOS.md

 3. Click "Calculate Probability"

 **Verification:**
-- Should be higher than indirect evidence (John/Mary calling)
+- Should be similar to scenarios 1.1 and 1.2 (~55-58%)
-- Still relatively low due to earthquake alternative
+- Burglary and earthquake are competing explanations with similar likelihoods

 ---